 A lawyer has a duty to respond promptly to an inquiry from a disciplinary committee.
-The failure to do so constitutes misconduct independent of the merits of the complaint and exposes the lawyer to possible immediate suspension (see 22 NYCRR 691.4[I]; NY St Bar Assn Comm on Prof Ethics Op 348 [1974]).
-A lawyer has a duty of candor and frankness in making a defense to a disciplinary proceeding, and his lack thereof is a factor to be considered by the court (see Matter of Kassner, 93 AD2d 87 [1st Dept 1983]; Matter of Ushkow, 34 AD2d 159 [2nd Dept 1970]; Matter of Schildhaus, 23 AD2d 152 [1st Dept 1965]).
+The failure to do so constitutes misconduct independent of the merits of the complaint and exposes the lawyer to possible immediate suspension (see 22 NYCRR 691.4[1]; NY State Bar Assn Comm on Prof Ethics Op 348 [1974]).
+A lawyer has a duty of candor and frankness in making a defense to a disciplinary proceeding, and his lack thereof is a factor to be considered by the court (see Matter of Kassner, 93 AD2d 87 [1st Dept 1983]; Matter of Ushkow, 34 AD2d 159 [2d Dept 1970]; Matter of Schildhaus, 23 AD2d 152 [1st Dept 1965]).

-It is improper for an attorney to charge a client for time spent complying with the independent obligation of responding to a grievance complaint (see Matter of Napolitano, 232 AD2d 51 [2nd Dept 1997]).
+It is improper for an attorney to charge a client for time spent complying with the independent obligation of responding to a grievance complaint (see Matter of Napolitano, 232 AD2d 51 [ $2^{nd}$ Dept 1997]).

 Complaints filed with a disciplinary committee are absolutely privileged and are not a proper basis for an action sounding in defamation.
-A lawyer who commences such action risks discipline (see Wiener v Weintraub, 22 NY2d 330 [1968]; NY St Bar Assn Comm on Prof Ethics Op 456 [1977]).
+A lawyer who commences such action risks discipline (see Wiener v Weintraub, 22 NY2d 330 [1968]; NY State Bar Assn Comm on Prof Ethics Op 456 [1977]).

-Conditioning the settlement of a legal matter on withdrawing a complaint pending before a disciplinary committee constitutes professional misconduct (see Matter of Napolitano, 282 AD2d 130 [2nd Dept 2001]; Matter of Pobiner, 240 AD2d 67 [2nd Dept 1998]; Matter of Rosenberg, 189 AD2d 546 [2nd Dept 1993]; Matter of Smith, 146 AD2d 430 [2nd Dept 1989])
+Conditioning the settlement of a legal matter on withdrawing a complaint pending before a disciplinary committee constitutes professional misconduct (see Matter of Napolitano, 282 AD2d 130 [2nd Dept 2001]; Matter of Pobiner, 240 b.
+Caution (not discipline, but used for "behavior requiring comment"; lawyer may request a hearing);

+AD2d 67 [2nd Dept 1998]; Matter of Rosenberg, 189 AD2d 546 [2nd Dept 1993]; Matter of Smith, 146 AD2d 430 [2nd Dept 1989]).

-3. Permissible committee-level dispositions
+- 3. Permissible committee-level dispositions - a.
+Dismissal (no breach of Code or other misconduct found);

-- a.
-Dismissal (no breach of Code or other misconduct found); - b.
-Letter of Caution (not discipline, but used for "behavior requiring comment"; lawyer may request a hearing); - c.
-Letter of Admonition (considered discipline; letter must cite specific rule violated; lawyer may request hearing to contest); - d.
-Letter of Reprimand (equivalent of an admonition but is discipline imposed after a subcommittee hearing); - e.
-Referral to Appellate Division with a recommendation for the institution of a formal disciplinary proceeding (where there is probable cause to believe the attorney has engaged in serious misconduct).
+c.
+Admonition (considered discipline; letter must cite specific rule violated; lawyer may request hearing to contest);

+d.
+Reprimand (equivalent of an admonition but is discipline imposed after a subcommittee hearing);

+e.
+Referral to Appellate Division with recommendation for the institution of a formal disciplinary proceeding (where there is probable cause to believe the attorney has engaged in serious misconduct).